MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 AKS Backup allows for on-demand or scheduled backups of full or fine-grained cluster state and application data stored in Azure Disk based Persistent Volumes.
 It integrates with the [Azure Backup Center](/azure/backup/backup-center-overview) to provide a single pane of glass in the Azure Portal that can help you govern, monitor, operate, and analyze backups at scale.

+>[!NOTE]
-NOTE - AKS Backup is currently in public preview.
+> AKS Backup is currently in public preview.
 Preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 For more information, see the following support articles:

 - [AKS support policies](/azure/aks/support-policies)
 - [Azure support FAQ](/azure/aks/faq)